tjcreedy/metamate/README.md

 ## Installation

 The best place to get metaMATE is to install from [the PyPI package](https://pypi.org/project/metaMATE/).
-The metaMATE source is available on [GitHub](https://github.com/tjcreedy/metamate).
+For the newest version of metamate use the source [GitHub](https://github.com/tjcreedy/metamate).

 metaMATE was developed and tested on Ubuntu Linux.
 It has not been tested anywhere else, but will probably work on most Linux systems, and likely Mac OS as well.
 No idea about Windows.